Codasip/SweRV-Support-Package-free/README.md

 This document describes how to configure and use Whisper instruction set simulator (ISS) developed by Western Digital.
 Whisper ISS is typically used as a golden reference for verification of SweRV EH1.
-This document also shows how to run a simple in Whisper ISS in a standalone mode.
+This document also shows how to run a simple example in Whisper ISS in a standalone mode.

 #### infra-tools-doc_cpm_user_guide.pdf